-Baseline Assessment: Drawing from the survey and demographic data collected and compiled as part of this plan, a primary step will be to establish baseline metrics for measuring change concerning broadband and device access, digital literacy, cybersecurity, and other relevant indicators.
-These baseline indicators will serve as a reference point for measuring progress toward the plan's goals and objectives over time.

-Robust Mechanism for Collecting Data: Once a baseline assessment is established, an effective mechanism for data collection will be put in place that involves the development and deployment of data collection methodologies (e.g., surveys, progress reports, indicator tracking systems, etc.), including those necessary any such metrics required by the federal government as part of any required quarterly or annual reporting.

-Collaboration and Partnership Metrics: In addition to measuring progress towards the goals and objectives outlined in this plan, it will be vital to implement systems to evaluate the effectiveness of collaborations with partner organizations to ensure that they result in progress towards the plan's goals and objectives and result in enhanced regional and statewide capacity, a feature likely to be addressed as part of any award or contract terms with awardees, contractors, or partners.

-Long-Term Sustainability Indicators: Because Federal implementation funds are finite, it will be vital to establish a set of indicators to assess the sustainability of digital equity efforts beyond the initial implementation phase.
-Such indicators could include ongoing community engagement and participation, continued investment by private and philanthropic partners, enhanced organizational capacity to address digital literacy statewide, and progress toward the goals and objectives in the plan.

-Reporting and Transparency Mechanisms: Anticipated reporting and transparency mechanisms include any federal reporting requirements, public authorizations for use of funds, tracking and compilation of data for the purpose of assessing progress on key metrics and overall plan successes, award and contract compliance and oversight, periodic public reports on authorizations and use of funds, and recurring community partner and stakeholder engagement to provide progress updates.
+- Baseline Assessment: Drawing from the survey and demographic data collected and compiled as part of this plan, a primary step will be to establish baseline metrics for measuring change concerning broadband and device access, digital literacy, cybersecurity, and other relevant indicators.
+These baseline indicators will serve as a reference point for measuring progress toward the plan's goals and objectives over time. - Robust Mechanism for Collecting Data: Once a baseline assessment is established, an effective mechanism for data collection will be put in place that involves the development and deployment of data collection methodologies (e.g., surveys, progress reports, indicator tracking systems, etc.), including those necessary any such metrics required by the federal government as part of any required quarterly or annual reporting.
+As noted above regarding a backbone infrastructure, it will be important to ensure that every entity receiving capacity funding understands from the outset how to collect and submit participation and impact data in a complete and timely manner to fully align with federal and state reporting and evaluation requirements. - Collaboration and Partnership Metrics: In addition to measuring progress towards the goals and objectives outlined in this plan, it will be vital to implement systems to evaluate the effectiveness of collaborations with partner organizations to ensure that they result in progress towards the plan's goals and objectives and result in enhanced regional and statewide capacity, a feature likely to be addressed as part of any award or contract terms with awardees, contractors, or partners. - Long-Term Sustainability Indicators: Because Federal implementation funds are finite, it will be vital to establish a set of indicators to assess the sustainability of digital equity efforts beyond the initial implementation phase.
+Such indicators could include ongoing community engagement and participation, continued investment by private and philanthropic partners, enhanced organizational capacity to address digital literacy statewide, and progress toward the goals and objectives in the plan. - Reporting and Transparency Mechanisms: Anticipated reporting and transparency mechanisms include any federal reporting requirements, public authorizations for the use of funds, tracking and compilation of data to assess progress on key metrics and overall plan successes, award and contract compliance, and oversight, periodic public reports on authorizations and use of funds, and recurring community partner and stakeholder engagement to provide progress updates.